umeedsto/Mathgpt.today/README.md

 You can copy and paste this into AI directories and software listings:

 **Short (one line)**
-MathGPT.today is an AI math tutor with step by step solutions, photo solving, practice, and calculators.
+MathGPT is an AI math tutor with step by step solutions, photo solving, practice, and calculators.

 **Medium (2–3 lines)**
-MathGPT.today helps students solve and understand math with step by step explanations.
+MathGPT helps students solve and understand math with step by step explanations.
 It supports photo solving, practice, and a growing set of math calculators, plus kid friendly learning pages.

 **Tags**
 AI math, math solver, math tutor, step by step, calculators, practice, education

 ## Updates
 This page changes as new videos and links are added.
-If you are sharing MathGPT.today, use the links above so people always land on the latest version.
+If you are sharing MathGPT, use the links above so people always land on the latest version.

 ## Slogan
 You bring the problems.
 We bring the math solutions.